AngelRodRo/snippet-generator/README.md

     "method": "add"
 }
 ```
+**NOTES:**
-**NOTE:** In the current version, it is important have the structure definied in the config.json.
+In the current version it necessary the next points:
+    * Have the structure definied in the config.json.
+    * Create a config.json file in the destin project

 ## Changelogs